TheTimidShade/TTS-Cloak/README.md

-# TTS Cloak Script
+# TTS Cloak
-Cloak script for Arma 3, allows player and AI units to use a Predator/Crysis style cloaking device that distorts the world behind them.
-Also includes a vehicle active camo ability thanks to Twiznak.
+This is a cloaking script I made for another mission maker.
+This script replicates a Crysis/Predator style cloaking device where the area around/behind the unit is distorted by the cloak so they are still slightly visible.
+Player units can be granted the cloak and will be able to activate it through the action menu (ACE self interaction if using ACE) if they are wearing the required equipment.
+AI units cannot cloak themselves but can be cloaked using functions provided on the GitHub or via Zeus Enhanced modules.
+Cloaked units cannot be damaged by bullets due to the collision being disabled when the player model is hidden but will still take damage from most other damage sources.

+This also contains an 'Active Camouflage' script made by Twiznak which allows certain vehicles to have their hidden selection textures changed to a PIP texture generated based on the surrounding terrain.
+Currently this is only aesthetic and does nothing to hide the vehicle from AI.

+You can see the script in action in this [demo video](https://www.youtube.com/watch?v=Hasma9EI7sM) or if you'd like to test the script for yourself, you can try out the [demo mission](https://steamcommunity.com/sharedfiles/filedetails/?id=2388444766).

-A [mod version](https://steamcommunity.com/sharedfiles/filedetails/?id=2544778197) is also available on the Steam Workshop.
+This is the script version, a [mod version](https://steamcommunity.com/sharedfiles/filedetails/?id=2544778197) is also available on the Steam Workshop.

 ### **FEATURES:**
 - Configurable settings so you can use the script how you like